magenta/magenta/magenta/models/rl_tuner/README.md

 *	Finally, use `generate_music_sequence` again to see how the model's songs have improved with training!

 ## How to run the model
-Or, you can simply run:
+To train the model you can use the provided jupyter notebook (`rl_tuner.ipynb`), or, you can simply run:

 ```
 bazel run magenta/models/rl_tuner:rl_tuner_train --